 Jackie Robson - Assistant Coordinator

-In 2012, beginning with twelve participants and four volunteers, the project started to prove itself.
-With this came support from many different parts of the community.
-Local businesses, groups, and organizations such as C & C Greenhouses, Kennedy Landscaping, the Blenkinsop Valley Community Association, Saanich Parks Department, Investors Group Financial Consultants and others have provided materials, expertise and/or volunteer labour.
-The United Way, Vancouver Foundation, Victoria Foundation, and local businesses have also provided financial support.
+The first garden started in 2012 with twelve participants and four volunteers.
+Support for the program came from many different parts of the community.
+Local businesses, groups, and organizations such as C&C Growers, Kennedy Landscaping, Saanich Parks Department, West Coast Seeds, Blenkinsop Valley Community Association, RBC Volunteers and Investors Group, along with many others have provided materials, expertise and/or volunteer labour.
+The United Way of Greater Victoria, Victoria Foundation, Island Health and others have also provided financial support.

-The Victoria Integrated Court, the Island Health Assertive Community Treatment Teams, the John Howard Society’s Manchester House and Seven Oaks provide referrals to the program.
-Participants earn credit for work hours in the garden, which can be applied to court-ordered community service or probation orders.
-Stipends are provided for each three hour shift and money donated through sales of produce is divided among the participants based on their hours of work.
-Participants are encouraged to take home produce, without charge, for their own use.
+Referrals to the program come from the Victoria Integrated Court, the Island Health Assertive Community Treatment teams, the John Howard Society’s Manchester House and Seven Oaks.
+Participants earn credit for work hours in the garden, which can be applied to court-ordered community work service.
+Stipends are provided to the participants for each three hour shift worked in the garden.
+Participants are encouraged to take home produce from the garden (without charge) for their own use.